 - Evaluate outcomes: Successful projects include plans to evaluate formally the extent to which the project achieved its objectives, and to analyze unanticipated consequences.

 Registered MGIS students can access past capstone project presentations and/or papers through the Library link in the Resources section of the Program Office (at left).
 In addition, some projects are designated by the MGIS Advising Team as "exemplary."
 In addition to embodying the elements listed above, exemplary projects result in peer-reviewed publications or attract extraordinary recognition within the student's field.
 Exemplary projects are showcased at https://gis.e-education.psu.edu/mgis/capstone_resources/exemplary_projects.
 Graduate faculty advisors and MGIS graduates themselves may nominate projects for the "exemplary" designation by contacting email@example.com.

-Students who present project results at a professional conference are expected to submit a written final project report, along with presentation slides, to their advisor and the MGIS Advising Coordinator.
+Students who present project results at a professional conference are expected to submit a written final project report, along with presentation slides, to their advisor, the MGIS Advising Coordinator and the Program Manager (firstname.lastname@example.org).
 The final project report should be similar to the project prospectus, but should include project results and next steps.
 Project reports will vary in length, but should be sufficient to understand the specific objectives of the capstone work and the steps taken in the project.

 - Project Evaluation - Graduate faculty advisors evaluate capstone projects.
 Following the capstone presentation or paper submission, MGIS advisors deliver project evaluations to the student and the MGIS Advising Coordinator.
 Advisors may conclude that students have fulfilled the requirements of the capstone project, or that additional assignments must be completed before the student is approved for graduation.
 You will be assigned a final grade for each capstone class (596A and 596B).